 Council encourages the retention of places on the list and it welcomes the renovation of places, such as homes, to suit more modern lifestyles and purposes.
 It is possible, and can be exciting, to blend modern living with an existing dwelling without losing the character of the original house.
 The end result can be unique and elegant.
 Many such success stories exist within Claremont.

-Your development application will be assessed under the provisions and policies of the Town Planning Scheme.
+Your Development Application will be assessed under the provisions of the Local Planning Scheme and Council Policies.
 The Town generally supports applications for appropriate development that does not impact negatively on the heritage values of the place and the streetscape.

 What is heritage conservation and why does it matter?

 The Heritage Council of WA defines heritage as follows “… that which we inherit and that which we pass on to future generations”.

 Heritage is a tangible reminder of our past reflecting who we are and where we have come from.
 It is representative of the community we live in and gives us a sense of identity.
 It also helps create the character of our Town.
 By owning and maintaining a heritage place you are actively contributing to the Town of Claremont’s rich cultural environment.

 The aim of heritage conservation is to ensure that the cultural significance of heritage places is retained for future generations.
 Heritage significance is embodied in the place itself and is defined in terms of the aesthetic, historic, social, scientific or spiritual value for past, present or future generations.
 The general principles and philosophy behind heritage conservation are outlined in The Burra Charter which forms the backbone of the management of historic places across Australia.

 Heritage places - what has Council done to help to conserve heritage places in Claremont?

 Established the Claremont Museum in 1975.